ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Introduction

-This protocol allows a piece of software, the client instance, to request delegated authorization to resource servers and to request direct information.
+This protocol allows a piece of software, the client instance, to request delegated authorization to resource servers and to request direct subject information.
 This delegation is facilitated by an authorization server usually on behalf of a resource owner.
 The end user operating the software may interact with the authorization server to authenticate, provide consent, and